University of Washington School of Medicine

 •New Year’s Eve/Day: 12/28 – 1/04

-Andreea is a third-year medical student at the University of Washington School of Medicine in Seattle, Washington.
+Andreea is a Fourth-year medical student at the University of Washington School of Medicine in Seattle, Washington.
 She started running in college as a way to de-stress and explore areas surrounding campus.
 Training for half-marathons has mirrored her path in medicine (it’s a marathon, not a sprint) and has been a memorable way to spend time with friends and family.
 Aside from running, Andreaa enjoys yoga, Pilates, hiking, long walks, and more recently biking.
 She is excited to grow into this new community by sharing a passion for physical activity and wellness.

 Moira O'Connor Lenth

-Moira is a third-year medical student at the University of Washington School of Medicine and she is based in Spokane, Washington.
+Moira is a Fourth-year medical student at the University of Washington School of Medicine and she is based in Spokane, Washington.
 As a child, Moira played all the seasonal sports but in high school, she fell in love with long-distance running.
 Her high school cross-country coach fostered an incredible team environment that shaped Moira’s positive relationship towards movement.
 Moira continued to run competitively in college and today she enjoys training for marathons.
-She also likes to ski with her family, hike with her dogs, and wander to coffee shops near her new home in Spokane.
+She also likes to ski with her family, hike with her dogs, and Try to coffee shops.